Chiaki Matsuda: Postwar

 In March 1945, Matsuda was appointed commander of the Yokosuka Naval Air Group, a position he held at the time of Japan's surrender.
 Following the surrender, he entered the reserves on 1 November.
 He was interrogated by U.S. Navy officers, who found him a "cooperative and agreeable witness, and his testimony was considered generally accurate, although there was perhaps some effort at self justification in the account of the movements of Ise and Hyuga on the night of 24–25 October."
 Matsuda was critical about the effectiveness of Ise and Hyuga as converted carriers, and also criticised Imperial Navy policy of sending all front-line pilots into combat until all were killed; it would have been better if they had been rotated and some sent to train novice pilots.

 After the war, he made a new career as a businessman, coming up with over a hundred patents for various inventions.

 Matsuda died on 6 November 1995, aged 99.
+At the time of his death, he was the last surviving Rear Admiral of the Imperial Japanese Navy, and the last surviving Admiral of the Imperial Japanese Navy.